 What led you to become a registered dietitian?
 I was stirring my oatmeal one wintry morning in Cleveland, OH and realized I wanted to change careers.
 I loved everything about food and pondered becoming a chef or a nutritionist.
 The nutritionist pathway won.
 So I went back to school and got my Masters in Nutrition Science, completed a 900 hour internship, and passed a national exam to be credentialed as a registered dietitian.
 I had the opportunity to work in the greater Los Angeles area immediately upon graduation and started my coaching business five years ago.
 In addition to coaching, I teach nutrition classes at two local universities.
 I love working with students in the Nutritional Sciences department.
 It brings me great joy to learn alongside of these young change agents.
 On the weekends, you can find me on biking with my husband, shopping at local farmers’ markets, or cooking healthy meals for my family and friends.
 I think we should connect on Facebook and Pinterest, sharing encouraging words of wisdom and food comics.

 What types of clients have you worked with?
 My specialty is working with clients who want to lose weight and/or maintain weight loss.
 In addition, I work with clients who need to manage nutrition-related chronic diseases, such as Type II diabetes, heart disease, or hypertension.
-I also support clients who experience allergies and sensitivities to food components such as gluten and lactose.

 What do you like most about your job?
 My work with my clients is very rewarding.
 I love encouraging and supporting change.
 I have helped people improve the quality of their lives, whether by losing weight, improving their A1c and lipid profiles, diminishing GI issues, or simply by feeling more energized and engaged.
 I work with clients from all over the United States and enjoy learning about their lives, goals, and challenges.
 I am honored to be a part of so many wonderful peoples’ journeys to wellness.
 I love watching people become empowered through their choices and their voices.
 We all play a role in making our world a little healthier and happier.
 That’s where I like to hang out- at that intersection where we are all able to be healthy and happy.